Fleet

 No.10

-Wemyss Coal Board "Forth" Manufacturer: Andrew Barclay Manufacturer Number: 1890 SGB Number: 10 Specification: 0-4-0ST Year of Manufacture: 1926 "Forth" is an Andrew Barclay 14" cylinder design built in 1926 for the Scottish Gas Board and delivered to Granton Gas Works, Edinburgh.
+Wemyss Coal Company "Forth" Manufacturer: Andrew Barclay Manufacturer Number: 1890 SGB Number: 10 Specification: 0-4-0ST Year of Manufacture: 1926 "Forth" is an Andrew Barclay 14" cylinder design built in 1926 for the Scottish Gas Board and delivered to Granton Gas Works, Edinburgh.
 It served there until surplus to requirements, and in 1973 moved to Strathspey Railway.
 Seeing no use at Strathspey and in need of a cost-effective locomotive, it fell into the hands of Lochty Private Railway, finally being brought into steam once again in 1989.
 Due to the closure of Lochty Private Railway in 1992 it was once again laid up and in 1994 moved along with other stock into storage at Methil Power Station.
 As you will know from the History page, she moved to Kirkland with the other stock in 2003, and the long task of restoring and rebuilding began in earnest once Kirkland Yard was fit for purpose.
 Work on "Forth" finished in 2016, and her short boiler certificate is due to run out in late 2020.
 It is anticipated that she will only require a light overhaul to be brought back into service once again.

 No.400